 Where to Stay in Vancouver, Canada

 Now that you know just how beautiful Lynn Canyon is, you’re going to need a place to stay.
-We recommend staying a few nights in Vancouver during your trip so you can explore the city – we’ve lived here for months at a time and never run out of things to do!
+We recommend spending at least 3 days in Vancouver during your trip so you can explore the city – we’ve lived here for months at a time and never run out of things to do!

 Vancouver is one of the most popular cities to visit in Canada.
 So that means accommodations book up super fast – especially in the summer.
 Make sure you book early to get the best rates and your pick of hotels.